ClintonYounge/My-Blog-App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
-- Integration specs for Views and fixing n+1 problems.
-- Add Devise.
 - Add authorization rules.
 - Add API endpoints.
 - API documentation.